hoverflies

 Photos 30-8-2008.

 Cheilosia scutellata. male Genus: Cheilosia...
 Cheilosia scutellata. male Genus: Cheilosia..
 Cheilosia scutellata. male Genus: Cheilosia.
 Male.
 Cheilosia scutellata. female Genus: Cheilosia..
 Cheilosia scutellata. female Genus: Cheilosia.
 Female.
-Cheilosia scutellata.
+Bolete Blacklet (Cheilosia scutellata).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 Yellowish hairy, hairless eye.
 Legs partly yellow.
 Wide center knot.
 The scutellum of the female is yellow.